mcbloch/mcbloch.github.io/content/cv.md

 achievements:
   - name: Winner Cybersecurity Challenge Belgium (CSCBE)
     description:
-      The Cybersecurity Challenge Belgium is a competition where teams of 4 students between ages 18 and 25 are pitched against each other to solve as many challenges as possible.
+      The CSCBE is a national competition where teams of 4 students between ages 18 and 25 are pitched against each other to solve as many challenges as possible.
       The finals contain a business round where you solve real cases in front of notable cybersecurity companies.
       The first team wins (among other prizes) a trip to DEFCON in Las Vegas.
       In 2022, my team "tetramonohedrons" won and got to take home the victory.